pearsonca/scala-commsim/index.md

 criminal organizations, and then predict which individuals make the best subjects for close observation or intervention.
-By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is a convenient representation and is not in fact the phenomena itself.
-Even the aspects which have obvious translations into network representations (*e.g.*, who knows whom) and have well-established options for data-gathering (*e.g.*, snowball sampling) may be problematic for certain classes of covert
-networks: snowball sampling may make [reasonable in-roads][biernacki1981snowball] for consumers and distributors of illegal substances or persons with persecuted sexual preferences, but the techniques required for successful snowball sampling are impractical for academics studying violent terrorist organizations or state espionage apparati.
-In some cases, these groups may even be structured in a way - high compartmentalization, with multiple layers of indirection - such that fundamental assumptions of snowball sampling about the relationship structure are violated.
+By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is a convenient representation and is not in fact the what actually happens or how it is observed.
+Even the aspects which have obvious translations into network representations (*e.g.*, who knows whom) and have well-established options for data-gathering (*e.g.*, various respondent-driven sampling techniques) may be problematic for certain classes of covert networks.
+These methods may make [reasonable in-roads][salganik2004sampling] for consumers and distributors of illegal substances or persons with persecuted sexual preferences or disease status, but the techniques required for successful respondent-driven sampling are impractical for academics studying violent terrorist organizations or state espionage apparati.
+In some cases, these groups may even be structured in a way - high compartmentalization, with multiple layers of indirection, high probability of failing to refer - such that fundamental assumptions from conventional methods about the relationship structure are violated.

-The phenomena is the interactions between and individual changes in the members of that covert enterprise over the life of their collaboration, and the effect those have internal and external to that organization.
-Indeed, these are the observations we actually make - not some network - and the outcomes we actually care to understand.
-Further complicating such a treatment, these groups exist as foreground alongside a background population, with the populations largely indistinguishable.
+Rather, the actual phenomena are the interactions between and individual changes in the members of a covert enterprise over the life of that collaboration, and the effect those have internal and external to that organization.
+Indeed, events of diverse types involving multiple individuals (and sometimes individuals) are the observations we actually make - not some network - and the outcomes we actually care to understand.
+Further complicating a treatment of covert groups is the fact that these groups exist as foreground alongside a background population, with the populations largely indistinguishable.
 All of those concerns imply that mis-prediction by overzealous application of network analysis could lead to erroneous action, and assorted negative consequences, *e.g.* waste of resources, failure to counter threats, creation of new threats via mis-identified individuals.

-We should expect that representing such groups as a concise set of equations is an implausible task, and as such we propose that concise mathematical models are the wrong formal representation.
-Rather, concise *programmatic* models are a useful and practical representation.
-This approach is not new; it is essentially advocating for agent-based modeling.
-We reiterate some insights from the software engineering discipline on how to proceed in a reuse-able, replicable fashion, then discuss how these practices relate to more traditional equation-based models.
+We should expect that representing covert groups by a concise set of equations is an implausible task.
+Thus, we propose that such mathematical models, including the integro-differential, discrete difference, and network dynamic variety, are not especially useful for formal representation of the dynamics of covert groups.
+Rather, concise *programmatic* models are a basis for useful and practical representation.
+This is the position of most agent-based model enthusiasts, but we are further advocating adaptation of some ideas and methods from software engineering to the modeling of dynamics of covert groups.
+In particular, we emphasize thinking about behaviors as a modular, composable, and re-useable language within agent-based models.
+We reiterate some insights from the software engineering discipline on how to proceed in creating entities in such a language, and discuss how these practices relate to, and are more advantageous than traditional equation-based models.

-We motivate this discussion of the *dark network* approach, with a large empirical dataset and its interpretations, using shorthand like *the Montreal data* or *the Montreal network*.
-We ultimately demonstrate characterizing a simple network analysis - community detection - in terms of micro-simulation of the covert group augmenting this dataset.
+We motivate this comparison of the *dark group* versus *dark network* approaches, with a large empirical dataset and its interpretations, using shorthand like *the Montreal data* or *the Montreal network*.
+We ultimately frame a *dark network* analysis - community detection - in terms of micro-simulation of the *dark group* augmenting this dataset.

 For longer notes, we will embrace an aside format as follows: